rolandbernard/mcts/docs/MCTS.md

 ### Parallelism

 MCTS can be run concurrently on multiple threads.
-This can be done in multiple possible ways:
+This can be done in multiple possible ways<sup>[(7)](#f7)</sup>:
-* For each rollout step, we can perform many simulations in parallel and combine the results at the end.
+* _Leaf Parallelization_ For each rollout step, we can perform many simulations in parallel and combine the results at the end.
 With this approach the rest of the algorithm can be kept on a single thread.
-* Multiple threads can build independent trees, and the final decision on which action to take can then be made by combining the results of the different trees.
+* _Root Parallelization_ Multiple threads can build independent trees, and the final decision on which action to take can then be made by combining the results of the different trees.
-* Multiple threads can operate on the same tree, and protect concurrent access using locking, or atomic operations.
+* _Tree Parallelization_ Multiple threads can operate on the same tree, and protect concurrent access using locking, or atomic operations.
 For this approach virtual loss can be added to the nodes during the selection phase, to discourage multiple threads form exploding at the same time the same search path.
 This virtual loss must then be removed again at the backpropagation step.
 This is the method presented in